Godwin Abbe

-Godwin Osagie Abbe (born 10 January 1949) in Benin City, Edo State, Nigeria is a retired Nigerian Army Major General and former Defence Minister of Nigeria from 2009 to 2010.
-He served as the Nigerian Minister of Interior from 2007 to 2009.
+Godwin Osagie Abbe (10 January 1949 – 21 December 2024) was a Nigerian Army Major General who served as minister of defence from 2009 to 2010.
+He also served as minister of interior from 2007 to 2009.

 Military career

-Godwin Abbe joined the military in 1967 as a private, was commissioned second lieutenant in July 1968, and was promoted Colonel in 1986.
+Godwin Abbe joined the military in 1967 as a private, was commissioned second lieutenant in July 1968, and was promoted colonel in 1986.
 He served during the Nigerian Civil War.

-He earned a Postgraduate Diploma in International Relations from Obafemi Awolowo University (OAU), Ile-Ife.
+He earned a postgraduate diploma in International Relations from Obafemi Awolowo University (OAU), Ile-Ife.

-He is also a graduate of the United States Army Infantry School Fort Benning, Georgia, Ghana Armed Forces Staff College and the National Institute for Policy and Strategic studies, Kuru.
+He was also a graduate of the United States Army Infantry School Fort Benning, Georgia, Ghana Armed Forces Staff College and the National Institute for Policy and Strategic studies, Kuru.

-He was military governor of Akwa Ibom State 1988-1990) and Rivers State (1990–1991).
+He was military governor of Akwa Ibom State 1988–1990) and Rivers State (1990–1991).

-He then became General Officer Commanding (GOC) 2 Division Nigerian Army; Commander, Training and Doctrine Command (TRADOC) and Commander, National War College.
-He retired in 1999 with the rank of Major General.
+Abbe then became general officer commanding (GOC) 2 Division Nigerian Army; Commander, Training and Doctrine Command (TRADOC) and Commander, National War College.
+He retired in 1999 with the rank of major general.